parasilius/arch-install/README.md

     - OpenSSH

 ## To-Do
+- [ ] Add more details to wiki
-- [ ] Add support for Virtual Machines
+- [ ] Add Virtual Machine support to script
 - [ ] Add post-installation script (System Backup, KDE Plasma, fonts, and more!)
 - [ ] Test the script!